cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-delete.md

 :   A table expression allowing columns from other tables to appear in the `WHERE` condition.
 This uses the same syntax as the `FROM` clause of a [SELECT](/docs/sql-statements/sql-statement-select.md) statement; for example, you can specify an alias for the table name.
 Do not repeat the target table in the from_item, unless you wish to set up a self-join (in which case it must appear with an alias in the from_item).

 condition
 :   An expression that returns a value of type `boolean`.
-Greenplum Database deletes only those rows for which this expression returns `true`.
+Cloudberry Database deletes only those rows for which this expression returns `true`.

 cursor_name
 :   The name of the cursor to use in a `WHERE CURRENT OF` condition.
 The row to be deleted is the one most recently fetched from this cursor.
 The cursor must be a non-grouping query on the `DELETE`'s target table.
 Note that `WHERE CURRENT OF` cannot be specified together with a Boolean condition.
 See [DECLARE](/docs/sql-statements/sql-statement-declare.md) for more information about using cursors with `WHERE CURRENT OF`.